Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Trajectory Prediction and Evaluation

-\paragraph{Generative models.} Generative model-based HTP algorithms can naturally account for stochasticity in their output trajectories.
-In the case of (C)VAE, the latent space introduces stochasticity.
-The model is trained to minimize the difference between the prior and approximate posterior distributions of the latent variables using the Kullback-Leibler divergence loss while maximizing the expected likelihood of the ground-truth future trajectories.
+\paragraph{Generative models.} Generative model-based HTP algorithms naturally account for stochasticity in their outputs.
+In the case of (C)VAE, stochasticity is explicitly introduced in the latent space.
 During inference, the model samples from the latent variable distribution to generate multiple plausible future trajectories.
 For instance, the ForceFormer model~\citep{ForceFormer} leverages a CVAE framework to generate multiple possible predictions.
-GANs also map variables from a latent space into trajectories, but the training is very different.
-The generator is trained to create realistic trajectories, while the discriminator is trained to distinguish real from generated trajectories.
+GANs also map realizations of random variables from a latent space into trajectories, while the training through a min–max adversarial game is specific.
 They are used in models such as DTGAN~\citep{DTGAN}, for example.
+Normalizing flows offer an alternative generative approach based on invertible, deterministic transformations, often implemented through neural ODEs.
+STFlow~\citep{STFlow} uses such continuous flows with equivariant message passing to keep trajectories geometrically consistent, while MoFlow~\citep{MoFlow} applies a one-step flow-matching method via IMLE for fast and diverse motion predictions.
+Gaussian Mixture Models (GMMs) express uncertainty in a simple parametric form.
+PPNet~\citep{PPNet} generates probabilistic goals using a GMM, and~\citep{ganeshaaraj2025enhancing} extends this idea with GMM heads to better capture multi-modal trajectory patterns.
+An alternative perspective is offered by Resonance~\citep{Resonance}, which decomposes trajectory uncertainty into self- and social-induced randomness, sampling two latent “vibrations’’ whose superposition generates diverse and socially consistent futures.
 Diffusion models incorporate stochasticity in trajectory prediction by using a Markov chain with a Gaussian distribution (the diffusion process).
-This allows them to learn the underlying probabilistic structure of trajectories.
 For example, BCDiff~\citep{BCDiff} employs two coupled diffusion models to generate both unobserved historical trajectories and future trajectories, enhancing the accuracy and diversity of predictions, particularly in cases with limited observation time.
-We can also mention~\citep{X8} model that combines distributional diffusion with bivariate Gaussian distributions to account for uncertainty in the future pedestrian locations.
-Finally Gaussian Mixture Models (GMM) handle stochasticity by expressing uncertainty in a parametric way.
-PPNet~\citep{PPNet} employs a GMM-based framework to generate probabilistic goals, ensuring that multiple possible outcomes are considered from the start.
-The framework is combined with more traditional generative approaches like continuous curve modeling.
+We can also mention the model from~\citep{X8}, that combines distributional diffusion with bivariate Gaussian distributions to account for uncertainty in the future pedestrian locations.